 Once I mastered the basics of storekeeping, I was allowed to slice the giant 40-pound wheel of Vermont cheddar cheese.
 This involved a huge sharp knife that required both hands and a good deal of finesse.
 Customers would ask for a quarter pound, or perhaps a pound of cheese.
 A skilled clerk could almost cut the right amount on the first try.
 Our father could cut exactly the right amount on every try, which seemed like a magic trick.
 Then he would wrap the cheese in waxed paper, wind it with string from a big spool above the cheese counter, and tie it with a Storekeeper’s Knot.
 To finish he would snap the string with his fingers in one fluid motion—another magic trick.
 Like any art, storekeeping is a learned practice that’s never mastered.
 Today it’s still a privilege for my family and me to serve our customers.
 We hope the next generation of Ortons will become storekeepers too!

 Cheese Lovers, This is the Big One!
-38 Pounds of Aged Artisan Cheddar, From the Heart of Cheese Country
+A Giant Wheel of Aged Artisan Cheddar—From the Heart of Cheese Country

 Made From Our Secret Recipe and Stirred by Hand to Perfection